 Check out the town’s Cycling Handbook (pdf, 15.9 MB) to learn more about cycling preparedness, bikes and public transit, and much more.

 You can also pick one up at one of our community centres, libraries or at Town Hall.
 English, Arabic, Spanish, and simplified Chinese versions are available.
-To learn more visit the Let’s Get Physically Literate page
+To learn more visit the Make Your Move page.

 The town is in its second year of offering four weeks of summer bike camp programs for children ages 8 to 12.
 Visit the Recreation and Culture program registration page and search for “Oakville Cycle Camp”